 Stress reduction is truly one of the most important pieces of the overall health puzzle – and has a big impact on emotional eating.
 When you find yourself stressed, anxious, and reaching for a bag of chips or a box of cookies, take a few minutes to breathe deeply, walk around the block, or do a few yoga poses.
 That might just be what it takes for the impulse to pass.

-Long term stress management is essential as well – so find healthy techniques to add to your daily routine.
+Long term stress management is essential as well, so it’s critical that you find healthy techniques to add to your daily routine.
 Whatever you choose, it shouldn’t make your life feel more crazy – find something you can immerse yourself in, that allows you to fully enjoy the moment and leaves you feeling energized and alive.

 Since emotional eating isn’t about hunger at all, taking a moment to ask yourself what’s really going on can sometimes be enough.
 Are you bored?
 Find something stimulating to do.
 Sad?
 Call a friend, or dance to an upbeat tune.